neutron-org/neutron-docs/docs/neutron/modules/interchain-queries/api.md

 # API

-This page contains the `interchainqueries` module's interface description: the endpoints the module exposes and the `sudo` messages the module issues.
-Each endpoint is explained in a dedicated section with links to request and response models, and an example of interaction with the module via the endpoint.
-The links to the request and response models also provide more information about request parameters and response values.
+This page describes the interface of the `interchainqueries` module, including the endpoints it provides and the `sudo` messages it issues.
+Each endpoint is detailed in its own section, with links to the request and response models, as well as examples of how to interact with the module using the endpoint.
+The request and response model links also offer more details about the request parameters and response values.

-Please be aware that the examples do not necessarily reflect the current state on the chain; they are listed here only to visualize the request formation and response payload in a user-friendly way.
+Please note that the examples are for demonstration purposes only and may not reflect the current state of the chain.
+They are included to help visualize how requests are formed and what the response payloads look like.

 **Endpoints**

-This section lists piblic RPC API of the `interchainqueries` module.
+This section lists the public RPC API of the `interchainqueries` module.

 Queries:
 - [Params](#params);